nrinaudo/nrinaudo.github.com/_articles/capabilities_flow.md

 // None
 ```

 I've picked `sequence` because, well, it illustrates my point quite neatly, but also because it's such a common combinator, and one which I feel is quite unpleasant to write in a monadic style.
+And while the versions we'll write is strictly hard-coded to `List` and `Option`, the complete code (linked at the top of the page) contains the full implementation of a generic `sequence`, if you're interested.

 ### Without capabilities